|

 They tend to move upstream in the summer in search of cooler temperatures,

 and downstream in the winter in order to find warmer water.
+Distribution Blue catfish are native to major rivers of the Ohio, Missouri,

 and Mississippi river basins.
 The range also extends south through